 Stefan Panek: SQL Developer, Toad

-My favorite tools as Oracle DBA are more or less :
+My favourite tools as Oracle DBA are more or less :

 - It’s free without any cost